tensorflow/tensorflow/g3doc/LangRef.md

-In an ML Function, the indices of a store are restricted to SSA values bound to surrounding loop induction variables, [symbols](#dimensions-and-symbols), results of a [`constant` operation](#'constant'-operation), or the results of an [`affine_apply`](#'affine_apply'-operation) operation that can in turn take as arguments all of the aforementioned SSA values or the recursively results of such an `affine_apply` operation.
+In an ML Function, the indices of a store are restricted to SSA values bound to surrounding loop induction variables, [symbols](#dimensions-and-symbols), results of a [`constant` operation](#'constant'-operation), or the result of an [`affine_apply`](#'affine_apply'-operation) operation that can in turn take as arguments all of the aforementioned SSA values or the recursively result of such an `affine_apply` operation.

 Example: